skylarkcob/hocwp-theme/hocwp/readme.txt

 == Changelog ==
 = 6.9.7 =
 * 19/08/2022: Add utilities to delete site cache and Cloudflare cache.
+* 21/08/2022: Define spinner and some CSS animations.

 = 6.9.6 =
 * 13/06/2022: Add function convert date time to countdown.